Spring is just around the corner, which mean now is the perfect time to get the ball rolling and work on those glutes.

 - Make sure to keep your torso and arms steady, using mostly your hips to lift your leg.

-- Return your leg to the starting position, then repeat 10-15 times for one set, before doing another set with the other leg.
+- Return your leg to the starting position, then repeat 10 to 15 times for one set, before doing another set with the other leg.

 5. Plie Squats